The Highest Credit Scores Explained

 Challenge Mistakes on Your Credit Report

-There may come a time where you discover an error on your credit report.
+There may come a time when you discover an error on your credit report.
 Unfortunately, reporting mistakes can take a good credit score and put it into a lower range.
-In fact, significant enough mistakes could cause a bad credit score.
-This makes it essential to check your report for errors a couple of times a year.

-So if you’re wondering if your credit score can be wrong, the answer is yes if the credit bureaus have faulty information.
+So if you’re wondering if your score can be wrong, the answer is yes if the credit bureaus have incorrect information.

-There is also the possibility that something fraudulent could take place on your account.
-If you find any errors or fraud, you need to file a dispute with the credit agencies right away.
-Getting credit report problems corrected will help ensure you maintain a good credit score.
+There is also the possibility that something fraudulent could occur on your account.
+If you find any errors or fraud, you must file a dispute with the credit agencies immediately.
+Correcting credit report problems will help ensure you maintain a good credit score.

-If you wonder why credit scores go down, it is because you don’t follow the practices mentioned here for getting the best results.
+If you wonder why credit scores go down, you’re probably not following the practices mentioned here to get the best results.

 What Are The Benefits of Having a Good Credit Score

-- Some states offer better insurance rates – in some locations having a good credit score will get you a better insurance rate.
+A good credit score in some locations will get you a better insurance rate.
 In some states, however, this practice has been prohibited.

 Maintaining a Great Credit Score